bnurbit/quarkus-coding/src/main/resources/docs/lombok.md

 - @Builder
   - class level: generate the builder pattern, without the need of writing an extra Builder class
+  - constructor level: generate the builder pattern only for the fields in the constructor

 ### Checked Exceptions
 Java APIs are often designed to throw a number of checked exceptions, forcing the client to either catch or declare throws